 In a number of ways, Parkinson’s manifests itself similarly in dogs as it does humans.
 Some of those similarities are as follows:

-In both, Parkinson’s can go on to cause depression and anxiety.
+Parkinson’s can go on to cause depression and anxiety in humans and dogs

 How Is Parkinson’s Different in Dogs and Humans?